byjameson/linux-essential-bash-codes/README.md

 # linux-essential-bash-codes
 Hello, im working for ai on linux and all commands which i need, im giving you.
+These codes are enough to make everyrthing on Linux.

 cd /home => goes to home folder